thejhndwn/thejhndwn.github.io/_posts/bladerunner2025.md

 date:
 ---

-Writing papers in school, my teachers would say "Don't cite Wikipedia, it's not reliable!".
+When tasked to write school papers, my teachers would sqwauk "Don't cite Wikipedia, it's not reliable!".
 Maybe if they had studied up a little more on their Open Source Philosophy they'd understand the power of community moderation.

 > "Given enough eyes on the ball,
 >  all fouls are to be called" - [Lebron's Law](en.wikipedia.org/wiki/Linus's_law)